 Do Dogs Need Vitamins?

 Is improving your health on your list of new year’s resolutions?
 This year, don’t forget to include your dog on that list as well.
-But first, find out which vitamins and minerals your canine needs and where to find them.
+But first, find out which vitamins and minerals your dog needs and where to find them.

 Well-balanced, high-quality dog food will help your dog meet all its nutritional needs.
 Check the nutritional label of your dog’s food for necessary vitamins and minerals, advises Dr. Katy Nelson, a veterinarian.
 While these can be posted as separate ingredients, you also might find sources listed.
 For instance, animal by-products are an excellent source of many vitamins and minerals, says veterinarian Dr. Bernadine Cruz.